hamk-automation/HAMK-unlimited-2018-summer/docker.md

 - #### Images

-  - Images reprensent the whole application (file system, libraries).
+  - Images reprensent the whole program (file system, libraries).
 Images can only run as containers, thus they are also template for constructing containers.

   - An image is usually built from a Dockerfile, which contains a set of commands to construct the app, e.g. create files, install libraries.
 Afterwards, an image is then compressed into a stack of read-only layers. [[a]](https://www.aquasec.com/wiki/display/containers/Docker+Images+101)